SpektraSystems/Azure-MySQL-DMS-Lab/Module 1: Azure Database for MySQL.md

 * ODL_dms_XXXX-cloudrg: **For User Purpose**
 * ODL_dms_XXXX-Onpremisesrg: **Pre-requisite Environment**
 <img src="images/rg_ss.png"/><br/>
-5. To launch the **Azure Cloud Shell**, click the **Cloud Shell** button on the menu in the top menu bar of the Azure portal.
-The button launches an interactive shell that you can use to run all of the steps required to create and manage an Ubuntu Linux VM.<br/>
+5. To launch the **Azure Cloud Shell**, Select the **Cloud Shell** button in the menu options in the dashboard of the Azure portal.
+By selecting the options it launches an interactive shell that you can use to run all of the steps required to create and manage an Ubuntu Linux VM.<br/>
 <img src="https://github.com/SpektraSystems/Azure-PostgreSQL-DMS-Lab/blob/master/images/shell.jpg"/><br/>
 6. Once the shell launches, you will see **Welcome to Azure Cloud Shell**.
 Click on the **Bash (Linux)** option at the bottom.<br/>
 <img src="https://github.com/SpektraSystems/Azure-PostgreSQL-DMS-Lab/blob/master/images/post1.jpg"/><br/>